JieD/Data_Mining_Term_Project/README.md

   Another interesting observation of the success count is that the earliest the request was made, the higher probability that it was satisfied.

-###Instructions on compiling and running my program:
+###Instructions on compiling and running the program:
   Programming Language: Python

-  Development Environment: sqlite3, nltk, pandas, sklearn, gensim Running Instructions:
+  Development Environment: sqlite3, nltk, pandas, sklearn, gensim

+  Running Instructions:
 1. Unzip the file.
-  	2. Under the shell, run the following command: cd <the newly created directory>
+2. 2.
+Under the shell, run the following command:

+  	   cd <the newly created directory>

   	   ./command